rwb/prevention/README.md

 234. What was the research design of the original short-term Baltimore City Drug Treatment Court program evaluation?
 235. What did the Baltimore City Drug Treatment Court program report about the comparability of the treatment and control groups?
 236. What research findings were yielded by the earlier evaluations of the Baltimore City Drug Treatment Court program?
+237. Was the experimentally assigned treatment binding on the judge in the Baltimore City Drug Treatment Court?